ricardoquesada/unijoysticle2/README.md

 - Button X / Square: 2nd button for Joystick #2
 - Button Y / Triangle: 2nd button for Joystick #1
 - Button Shoulder Left: auto-fire for Joystick #2
-- Button Shoulder Right : auto-fire for Joystick #1
+- Button Shoulder Right: auto-fire for Joystick #1

 This mode is ideal for games like [Commando][2] or [1942][3] since it allows you throw grenades / roll by pressing Button B.